amandeepSingh-otu/Spam_Detector/README.md

 ## Other Resources
- Utilize the Google Chart library and JavaScript to create two pie charts that visualize the precision and accuracy of the model.
-The link for this library is in the head section of the `index.html` file and needs to be loaded to the project in order to see the charts, to do this go to the `index.html` file and IntelliJ will tell you to download the library.
+  The project utilizes the Google Chart library for creating pie charts to visualize precision and accuracy data.